blublinsky/qiskitplayground/README.md

 ## Overall approach

-Implementation is based on [Jupyter images](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) A simple DockerFile looks like follows:
+Implementation is based on [Jupyter images](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) A simple [Dockerfile](image/Dockerfile) looks like follows:

 ````
-# Start from JUpiter image
+# Start from Jupyter image
-FROM jupyter/scipy-notebook
+FROM jupyter/scipy-notebook:584e9ab39d22
 # Install Qiskit
 RUN pip install qiskit[visualization]
+# Change permissions on data directory
+RUN chmod -R 777 /home/jovyan
 ````
+Here changing permission is necessary to be able to use this image on OpenShift, which runs the pod as a user defined by project.
+There is a prebuild image `blublinsky1/qiskit:0.1`

-With this in place build image with the following command
+With this in place build image with the following command (assuming that you are in the project root directory)

 ````
-docker build -t qiskit .
+docker build -t blublinsky1/qiskit:0.1 image
 ````

 The CRD takes the following parameters:

 ````